 Folk songs, nursery, poems, and lyrics can pry a reluctant reader off the iPad and head first into a book.
 Most children are more than willing to read when it is a catchy tune or rhyme, rather than a text heavy book.
 Rhymers are readers, and learning content and vocabulary through song is not only better for long term memory, but incredibly fun and engaging.
 You can use music to improve reading skills and hand them song lyrics as a fun alternative to a book.

-You can use books to point out languages that are written in different forms.
 If you yourself don’t speak the language, there are amazing resources on You Tube and other free online language learning resources that will read them for you!

 Kid World Citizen- Games, books, and toys for learning multiple languages (Hindi, Spanish, Chinese, and more)